Your Bitcoin Questions Answered

 In the United States, use of Bitcoin is legal because it isn't a physical form of currency like the dollar.
 Were the currency to be given a physical form, like a silver dollar, the creators would be held guilty of "making, processing and selling" their own currency.
 Bitcoins are legal but regulated in Canada and Mexico, and legal in most of Europe as well as New Zealand and Australia.

 In China, it is legal for private citizens to hold Bitcoin, but since 2014, it has not been legal for financial firms to do so.
-Bitcoin exchanges continue to operate in China, although not at the volumes they did before 2014, and the Chinese domestic currency, the yuan or renminbi, can't be used to add or withdraw funds from a Bitcoin account.
-In early February 2018.
-China said it would block access to overseas Bitcoin exchanges from within the country.
+Bitcoin exchanges were banned in 2017, and the Chinese domestic currency, the yuan or renminbi, can't be used to add or withdraw funds from a Bitcoin account.
+In early February 2018, China said it would block access to overseas Bitcoin exchanges from within the country.

-Bitcoins are illegal in several countries, including Bangladesh, Bolivia, Ecuador, Kyrgyzstan and Nepal.
+Bitcoins are outright illegal in several countries, including Algeria, Morocco, Bangladesh, Bolivia, Ecuador, Kyrgyzstan and Nepal and Pakistan.

 Is using Bitcoin anonymous?